swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 ### Execute the pipeline

-Now that the pipeline has been defined, you can reproduce it.
+Now that the pipeline has been defined, you can execute it and reproduce the experiment.

 ```sh
 # Execute only the required pipeline stages
 dvc repro
 ```

-{% callout type="note" %}
-You can force the execution of the entire pipeline with the command `dvc repro --force`.
-{% /callout %}
+{% callout type="note" %} You can force the execution of the entire pipeline with the command `dvc repro --force`. {% /callout %}

-The parameters discussed before - defined in the `params.yaml` file - can be edited to re-run the experiment.
-DVC will track all these parameters and store the outputs' results in its cache so it will not re-run the experiment if not needed.

 ### Check the changes